RuthAndRoth/Ruth2/README.md

 ## Current Release

 Ruth2 v4 the current release.
+The main Blender development kit is in the Mesh directory.

 ## Previous Release